mouseless/baked/docs/architecture/README.md

 onto a relational database.
 For that, we need to be able to configure those layers so that they know how to interpret your domain objects.

-This is why every layer comes with its own configuration API that is spesific to the technology it uses.
+This is why every layer comes with its own configuration API that is specific to the technology it uses.
 This API may contain a bunch of helper classes and/or façade methods that makes it easy to build a certain type of configuration, but they do __not__ have opinions upfront.